8 Best Computer Science (CS) Science Fair Projects for Middle Schoolers

 3. Make a Color Detector App to Help Colorblind People

 The "Make a Color Detector App" project enables students to create a mobile application that aids colorblind individuals in identifying colors using a smartphone's camera.
+This project is especially relevant for those interested in technology and its application in improving accessibility for people with visual impairments.

 In this project, you will learn to use MIT App Inventor, a user-friendly programming tool that allows individuals with no prior coding experience to design their own mobile applications.
 By leveraging a smartphone's built-in camera, the app will enable users to take photos and tap on different areas of the image to identify specific colors.